-At El Bosque Lodge, the cabins are simple but the setting is extremely beautiful, quiet and peaceful.
+At El Bosque Lodge, the cabins are simple (no frills) but the setting is extremely beautiful, quiet and peaceful.

-The property features beautiful gardens, a private nature preserve with many trails to get lost on, abundant wildlife (especially birds), and you will have access to nature tours onsite, at your doorstep (literally).
+You will have lots of beautiful gardens to photograph, a private nature preserve with many trails for you to get lost on, you will spot lots of wildlife (especially birds), and you will have access to nature tours onsite, at your doorstep (literally).

 This is the story behind El Bosque Lodge and how Monteverde used to be 65 years ago…

 Once a farm that produced milk for the Monteverde Cheese Factory, El Bosque Lodge was one of the first lodges and conservation areas established in Monteverde.

 The story of Monteverde begins in the 1950s when a group of Quaker families from the United States left their country in search of peace and tranquility, refusing to join the US Army as the Korean War waged.
 They travelled many places throughout Central America until they found Monteverde, a safe haven far from the fears of enlistment or imprisonment.
 And so, they settled for a simple, peaceful life surrounded by nature.